opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/configuring_remote_service.rst

 .. admonition:: Important
   :class: important

   Contact your local support team to get on-demand connectors activated on your domain.
+Some of them are subject to pricing.

 .. list-table::
   :header-rows: 1